AmatoLuca/Deplace-Maison-clone-website/README.md

 and trying to replicate and to solve the problems you face doing this.

 I accepted the challenge through the website: https://www.frontendpractice.com.
-There i chose the application to replicate.
+There I chose the application to replicate.

 <br>
 The Pro designer who made the original application is Niccolò Miranda.

 <br><ul style="list-style-type:none;">
   <li>https://www.niccolomiranda.com/ </li>